Skip to content

 The ODI Console is a web application user interface (UI) that allows users to browse, manage and monitor the components of the repository.

-The figure shown below (referenced from oracle documentation), describes a single node installation of an ODI application.
+The figure is shown below (referenced from oracle documentation), which describes a single node installation of an ODI application.

 ODI agents process a load plan execution instance as a session and a separate java thread is created for the execution of each load plan/scenario.